ojjs/oj.markdown/README.md

 oj.markdown
 ===========

 A markdown plugin for oj.
 This plugin creates easy oj access to the very impressive [github.com/chjj/marked](https://github.com/chjj/marked).

-Please give all credit to [Christopher](github.com/chjj).
-He did a fantastic job.

 ### Use Plugin: